Political machine: Function

 A political machine is a party organization that recruits its members by the use of tangible incentives—money, political jobs—and that is characterized by a high degree of leadership control over member activity.

 Political machines started as grass roots organizations to gain the patronage needed to win the modern election.
-Having strong patronage, these "clubs" were the main driving force in gaining and getting out the "straight party vote" in the election districts.
+Having strong patronage, these "clubs" were the main driving force in gaining and getting out the "right party vote" in the election districts.

-In the history of United States of America
+In the history of the United States of America

 The term "political machine" dates back to the 19th century in the United States, where such organizations have existed in some municipalities and states since the 18th century.

 In the late 19th century, large cities in the United States—Boston, Chicago, Cleveland, Kansas City, New York City, Philadelphia, St. Louis, Memphis—were accused of using political machines.
 During this time "cities experienced rapid growth under inefficient government".
 Each city's machine lived under a hierarchical system with a "boss" who held the allegiance of local business leaders, elected officials and their appointees, and who knew the proverbial buttons to push to get things done.
 Benefits and problems both resulted from the rule of political machines.

 This system of political control—known as "bossism"—emerged particularly in the Gilded Age.
 A single powerful figure (the boss) was at the center and was bound together to a complex organization of lesser figures (the political machine) by reciprocity in promoting financial and social self-interest.
 One of the most infamous of these political machines was Tammany Hall, the Democratic Party machine that played a major role in controlling New York City and New York politics and helping immigrants, most notably the Irish, rise up in American politics from the 1790s to the 1960s.
 From 1872, Tammany had an Irish "boss".
 However, Tammany Hall also served as an engine for graft and political corruption, perhaps most notoriously under William M. "Boss" Tweed in the mid-19th century.

 Lord Bryce describes these political bosses saying: